 - Was past work sheltered or protected employment?

-- Vocational opinion based on both objective and subjective evidence regarding the estimated date the veteran was unable to work at SGE.
+The analysis also includes a vocational opinion based on both objective and subjective evidence regarding the estimated date the veteran was unable to work at SGE.

 Determining Disability, Unemployability, and Marginal Employment.
 M21-1MR, Part V, Subpart ii, Chapter 1, Section B (2018).